waleedGeorgy/crypto_website/README.md

 # Crypto Website
-A website for an encryption tool, made using raw HTML, CSS and Bootstrap.<br />
+A website for an encryption tool, made using raw HTML, CSS, Javascript and Bootstrap.<br />
 One-page template.<br />
 Website language: Arabic.<br />
 Contains hyperlinks to other website (not working).